// Blog / team workflow

 .knowledge can generate a PR-facing summary of trust, health, and repair state.

-The reviewer can compare changed files against module cards, evidence, and critical paths before approving the diff.
+The reviewer can compare changed files against module summaries, evidence, and high-impact files before approving the diff.

-Inspector Pro can turn that into a visual PR impact card, but the open core still keeps the underlying artifacts in the repo.
+Inspector Pro can turn that into a visual change-impact summary, while the free core keeps the underlying files in the repository.

 // concrete example